Bolomorz/Benutzerverwaltungssoftware/Readme.md

     - [InvoiceItem] item of an invoice
     - [CustomerInvoiceItem] cross table of [Customer] and [InvoiceItem]
     - [CustomerFile] saved files of a customer
-    - [CustomerBooking] booking of paid amount by customer (to calculate amount still to pay)
+    - [CustomerBooking] history of bookings of customer
     - [Log] list of error logs occuring in program /DatabaseModel/CustomerManagementsObjects.cs
 - functions of database are realized using transactions where needed, creating the database objects and disposing of it when the function ends